 After the horrific shooting in Las Vegas, online retailer Zappos partnered with the Direct Impact Fund to match donations to provide relief to the victims and their families with their fundraiser Support Las Vegas – $1 Million Dollar Match.

 Many local businesses and organizations in the Napa and Sonoma area directed their charitable giving to the Napa and Sonoma County Fire Relief fundraiser.
 Organizer Jake Kloberdanz made sure to thank all of his major community donors in his updates.

 6. Keep your community updated

 When they donate to your fundraiser, donors become financially and emotionally invested in helping the victims.
 They often expect updates about the relief fund’s progress and its positive impact.
-Be sure to post regular fundraising updates to keep people engaged and informed about recovery efforts.
+Be sure to post regular fundraiser updates to keep people engaged and informed about recovery efforts.

 For the Love Army for Somalia, Jérôme Jarre and his fellow organizers posted regularly video and photo updates throughout the fundraising process.
 They let supporters know when they hit milestones, when they needed more momentum, and perhaps most importantly, they gave on-the-ground updates from Somalia to show their donors the direct impact of their generosity.

 Such updates can give fundraisers new life, inspiring donors to share with their social network once more.
 Updates can also be a good place to maintain clear communication between victims and supporters.

 A powerful tool to help restore your community